P0740 Engine Trouble Code

 P0740 OBD-II Diagnostic Powertrain (P) Trouble Code DescriptionP0740 OBD-II Trouble Code The torque converter clutch solenoid valve is activated, with the gear in D4, by the Transmission Control Module (TCM) in response to signals sent from the vehicle speed and the Engine Control Module P0740 code.

-Reason For P0740 CodeThe reason of P0740 OBD-II Engine Trouble Code is Fuel Rail Pressure Sensor Circuit Malfunction.
+Main reason For P0740 CodeThe reason of P0740 OBD-II Engine Trouble Code is Fuel Rail Pressure Sensor Circuit Malfunction.

 P0740 DTC reports a sensor fault, replacement of the sensor is unlikely to resolve the underlying problem.
 The fault is most likely to be caused by the systems that the sensor is monitoring, but might even be caused by the wiring to the sensor itself.